anonymous19456/ViewportConfigManager/README.md

 - If you save a config and give it the same name as an existing config, you will overwrite the existing config.
 - Do not open multiple tool windows at the same time.
 You may end up trying to load or delete a config that does not exist, which will result in an error.
-- For some reason my tool windows start off way larger than they need to be.
+- For some reason the tool windows start off way larger than they need to be.
 Right now I’m not sure how to fix it but they can be manually resized.
 - To see messages solely related to the Viewport Configuration Manager in the Output Log, search `ViewportConfigPlugin`.
 - You must have a Level Editor tab open in order to access the Viewport Config Manager menu.
 - When Saving and Loading configs, the changes are applied to the active viewport, so make sure that you have the correct viewport window selected.
 - The Configurations are saved inside of the plugins `Resource` folder.
-So if you choose to install the plugin directly to the Project files and you are using  version control, other people with access to that project can also access your configs unless your plugins folder is excluded from the version control.
 - If you open the editor and see a window like the one below, navigate to the tool in the menu hierarchy and re-open it.
 Sometimes this happens when you leave a tool window open when closing the editor.

     ![image.png](/Resources/ReadMeImages/NoDockedTabsErrorWindow.png)